 The brief biography of Terrell in that city directory called him the “Daniel Boone of our community.”
 Hard to argue with that.
 Ed Terrell was born in Kentucky early in the nineteenth century.
 As a young man he traveled across the South, buying and selling livestock and, like so many others, heading ever westward.
-By 1841 he was in Texas, trading with Indians.
+By 1841 he was in Texas, trading with Native Americans.
 In November 1843 Terrell and fellow trader John P. Lusk of Arkansas camped at Live Oak Grove, which the 1877 city directory said was one and a half miles southwest of the courthouse.
 (Others have said the grove was where Traders Oak is today on Samuels Avenue.)
 The two men intended to open a trading post there.
-(The just-signed Treaty of Bird’s Fort and the 1844 Treaty of Tehuacana Creek promised the signatory Indian tribes a line of white “trading houses” along the frontier.)
+(The just-signed Treaty of Bird’s Fort and the 1844 Treaty of Tehuacana Creek promised the signatory tribes a line of white “trading houses” along the frontier.)
 Terrell and Lusk set about building a rudimentary store.
 They chopped down trees to make logs for walls, but to raise the logs they needed help.
 The nearest help was two white men “on White Rock” in Dallas County, which was only a bit more settled than Tarrant County.
 Think of that!
 The nearest help was thirty-five miles away.
 Make a list of everything Terrell and Rusk did not have.
 Start with lumber, nails, power tools, bricks, cement, a Home Depot ten minutes away, roads, GPS, AAA, ATMs, road maps, roadside parks, automobiles, Motel 6, Cracker Barrel, Buc-ee’s. etc. That was life on the frontier of north Texas in the 1840s.

 Terrell and Lusk set out to fetch the two other white men.
 As the four men were returning to Live Oak Grove, they were captured by “a wandering band of wild Indians” near where today’s Mount Olivet Cemetery is.
-To escape their captivity, Terrell promised the chief that Terrell would go fetch some corn from white settlements, which the white traders would give to the captor Indians in trade for buffalo robes.
+To escape their captivity, Terrell promised the chief that Terrell would go fetch some corn from white settlements, which the white traders would give to the captor Native Americans in trade for buffalo robes.
 The chief said the white men could go fetch corn if they promised to return within four days.
 To show his sincerity, Terrell shook hands with “as many as showed signs of friendship.”
-However, some of the Indians showed their “nay” vote with “very significant and angry grunts.”
+However, some of the Native Americans showed their “nay” vote with “very significant and angry grunts.”